gem/oq-engine/doc/adv-manual/classical_PSHA.rst

 If the IDs are not unique and the engine determines that the underlying sources are different, then an extension "semicolon + incremental index" is automatically added.
-This is useful when the hazard modeler wants to define a model where the more than one version of the same source appears in the same source group, having changed some of the parameters, or when varied versions of a source appear in each branch of a logic tree.
+This is useful when the hazard modeler wants to define a model where the more than one version of the same source appears in one source model, having changed some of the parameters, or when varied versions of a source appear in each branch of a logic tree.
 In that case, the modeler should use always the exact same ID (i.e. without the colon and numeric index): the engine will automatically distinguish the sources during the calculation of the hazard curves and consider them the same when saving the array ``disagg_by_src``: you can see an example in the test ``qa_tests_data/classical/case_79`` in the engine code base.
 In that